 There are a few brands out there that are working on creating water filters that have at least partially compostable and/or biodegradable filter components and reusable plastic casings.
 Most water filters require that both the plastic casing and the inner spongey material (carbon or bamboo) be replaced.
 TAPP and FIL2R have developed filters that have reusable plastic casings and replaceable filters.

 The question of what to do with the inner filter remains.
-TAPP calls their filters biodegradable and compostable.
-They note that their filters “can be disposed of with organic waste,” which should then make their way to an industrial composting facility.
+TAPP calls its filters biodegradable and compostable.
+The company notes that its filters “can be disposed of with organic waste,” which should then make their way to an industrial composting facility.
 Not everyone has access to those facilities, in which case most people would throw them in the trash.
 FIL2R states in their sales video that you can throw the activated carbon filter into your home compost pile.
 You may want to question the wisdom of adding material that has potentially trapped lead, chlorine, and mercury to your home compost.

 In theory, recycling should result in recovered resources that are usable and marketable.
 Plastic can be melted down to create plastic pellets for manufacturing.
 Electronics can be mined for their precious metals.
 Textiles can be shredded and made into insulation or furniture stuffing.